JamesCoding888/JavaOCP20221017/README.md

 		This is a Java program that reads the contents of a text file and prints them to the console.

+> CopyFileWithInputStream.java
+- Description:

+		This Java program downloads an image from a URL and saves it to a local file using the Java NIO Files class.

+> CopyFileEnhancedEfficiency.java
+- Description:

+		This Java program demonstrates four different options to copying a file from a URL to a local destination file, and measures the elapsed time for each option.

+ 			1) The program first defines a URL string url pointing to an image file, and creates a URI object uri from the url string.

+	 		2) The program also specifies the path to the destination file where the image will be saved using a Path object destination.

+			3) The program performs four different options to copying the image file to the destination file:

+		 	   For each option, the program records the start and end times of the copying process using System.nanoTime(), and calculates the elapsed time in milliseconds.

+			   The program then prints the elapsed time for each option.

+				Option 1:

+					Use a BufferedInputStream to copy the file in a single thread.

+				Option 2:

+					Use a BufferedInputStream, but with a larger buffer size than option 1.

+				Option 3:

+				 	Use multiple threads to copy the file.
+The program uses an ExecutorService to create a thread pool with four threads, and submits a DownloadTask to the thread pool, which downloads the file and returns the Path of the downloaded file.

+				 	The program then retrieves the downloaded Path from the Future object returned by the submit method.

+				 	DownloadTask class:

+						The program also defines a nested class DownloadTask, which implements the Callable interface,

+						and is used for option 3 to download the file using a separate thread.

+						The DownloadTask takes a URI object and a Path object as its constructor arguments, and downloads the

+						file using a BufferedInputStream, and saves the file to the specified destination file.
+The

+						DownloadTask returns the Path of the downloaded file.

+				Option 4:

+				 	Cache the downloaded file, so that if the destination file already exists, the file is not downloaded again.

 ------------------------------------------------------------------------------